-In January 2016, the text piece began circulating on social media holding that a 17-year-old Christian boy had stood his ground in a Scheels (not Shield’s) sporting goods and entertainment chain store location in St. Cloud, Minnesota, when he was allegedly asked to cover his “offensive” cross by a hijab-clad Muslim cashier:
+In January 2016, a piece began circulating on social media holding that a 17-year-old Christian boy had stood his ground in a Scheels (not "Shield's") sporting goods and entertainment chain store outlet in St. Cloud, Minnesota, when he was allegedly asked to cover his "offensive" cross by a hijab-clad Muslim cashier:

 The following is a TRUE story of something that happened over the holidays that will really make you think & it could happen to any of us.
 (I heard it in my Bible study class this morning)

 A young 17 yr. old boy was shopping in St. Cloud at a sports store, called Shields.

 The cashier was a muslim lady who was wearing her headscarf.
 The 17 yr. old was wearing a necklace with a cross on it.
 She told him he would have to put his cross under his shirt because it offended her.
 He told her would not do that.
 Then he told her that he thought she should take her headscarf off.
 She then called for the manager.
 The manager came out & told the 17 yr. old to just put his cross under his shirt and everything would be fine.
 The boy again refused to do so & at that point he left the items he had intended to purchase & walked out.
 Several customers who had been in line behind him had heard the conversation & also left their carts full of items & walked out of the store!!